neilsf/XC-BASIC/README.md

 ### Method 2: use a pre-built binary

 There are pre-built binaries in the `dist/` directory of this repo (currently for Windows and Linux).
-To use one of them just copy your choice to the project root.
-Copying the file to the project root is important because the compiler will look for the libraries in the `lib/` directory relative to the executable's path.

-##Usage
+## Usage

 Command line usage is: